-2.6 Machine Learning Approaches
+2.7 Machine Learning Approaches

 All processes of document analysis that can be modeled as classification or regression problems can be dealt with using Machine Learning (ML) approaches.
 Some researchers define Machine Learning as a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns, and make decisions with minimal human intervention.
 Algorithms and statistical frameworks help the system learn by itself and make predictions about certain functions.
 Image classification and text extraction are some of the applications of machine learning.
+Image classification is the process of feature extraction and pattern recognition from the images and classifying them.